HerringtonDarkholme/rs-perf-talk/slides.md

 <v-clicks>

 * Perf Measurement
-    * data are collected from Benny benchmark framework
+    * data are collected from _Benny_ benchmark framework
-    * performance is calcuated as operations per second
+    * performance is calcuated as _operations per second_

 * Normalized Comparison
-    * The fastest parser is designated as the benchmark, set at 100% efficiency.
+    * The _fastest_ parser is designated as the benchmark, set at _100%_ efficiency
-    * Other parsers are evaluated relatively, as a percentage of the fastest parser’s speed.
+    * Other parsers are evaluated relatively, as a percentage of the fastest parser's speed

 * Two types of benchmarks
-    * Synchronous Parsing
+    * _Synchronous Parsing_
-    * Asynchronous Parsing
+    * _Asynchronous Parsing_

 </v-clicks>